Why Microsoft Teams Shows You as Away (and How to Fix It)

 Simple, One-Time Purchase

-Active Now costs $9.99 as a one-time purchase.
+Active Now is a one-time purchase.
 You're not signing up for a subscription or recurring charges.
 You pay once, own it permanently, and can use it on your Mac for as long as you need it.

 For remote workers and hybrid employees who deal with status anxiety daily, this small investment eliminates a persistent source of workplace stress and miscommunication.